xpack-3rd-party/googletest-xpack/README.md

 # A source xPack with Google Test

-NOTE: This project is work in progress and has no xPack releases yet!

 This project provides the **Google Test** libraries as an xPack dependency.

 The project is hosted on GitHub as